GateNLP/domain-analysis-lists/docs/index.md

   "string":         (string) the URL itself "replaced":       (int) number of tokens merged to create URL "resolved-url":   (string) the URL once resolved to final location: in case URL entered redirects.
-  "source":         (string) the source from which this credibility information is taken "source-type":    (string) whether the source gives information on trusted media, media where it may be worth being wary or both.
+  "credibility-scope":(string) scope of any credibility information about this URL (see above) "source":         (string) the source from which this credibility information is taken "source-type":    (string) whether the source gives information on trusted media, media where it may be worth being wary or both.
                     these correspond to a value of "positive", "caution" or "mixed"